- Course Number:

-Practice administrative skills and clinical skills in a medical clinic/physician office setting.
-Department permission required.
+Provides hands-on practice in administrative and clinical skills in a medical clinic/physician office setting.
+Prerequisites: HE 113; Department permission required.

-- Apply current up-to-date quality control and safety principles in the workplace.
+- Apply current up-to-date quality control and safety practices in the workplace.

-- Maintain ethical standards and confidentiality for patient privacy and practice integrity.
+- Demonstrate ethical standards and confidentiality for patient privacy practice.

 Student performance is evaluated by the supervisor to whom the student is assigned at the medical office.